bekk/bekk-christmas/post/react/create-a-generic-table-component-with-typescript.md

 ```

 It will give me an error!
 But we know that name property is a string, isn't it 🤔?
 No. Because the type of our key is not linked to the 'name' property.
-The function doesn't know which type it should return when we do obj[key](cat['name']).
+The function doesn't know which type it should return when we do `obj[key]`(`cat['name']`).
 It could be any of the types defined within our Cat type: string | number | undefined.

 If we call the second function however